 The best thing you can do is have a conversation with your veterinarian or a canine nutritionist.
 They will be able to explain the nutritional needs of the Corgi and let you know which diet will be best for your canine companion.

-Your dog may have nutritional requirements that aren’t linked to his breed.
+Your dog may have nutritional requirements that aren't linked to his breed.
 Is he overweight?
 Does he have dry skin?
-Does he suffer from any underlying health conditions such as diabetes, kidney disease or a heart condition?
-All of these things will require a change in a diet.
+Does he suffer from any underlying health conditions such as diabetes, kidney disease, or a heart condition?
+All of these things will require a change in diet.

 What's the Best Food for Corgis?

 Below is a quick recap of five options of the best dog food for Corgis.
-For more details, continue reading below to learn when, how much and how to feed Corgis.
+For more details, continue reading below to learn when, how much, and how to feed Corgis and how to pick the best dog food for Corgi, including these top ones:

-* Click on the dog food brand for more information, prices and nutrition.
+* Click on the Corgi dog food brand for information and prices.
+Or scroll down below for more details.

 Best Dog Food for Corgis: How and What To Feed Corgis for the Ultimate Health and Longevity